Jahnavi-1704/Fleet-Project/README.md

          3. Then start the frontend by running the command 'npm start' in the project's root directory (web opens at http://localhost:3000)

          There you go, my app will get running in no time!!

-## I have deployed this app on Heroku.
-The link to it is: